sense 1v

 Gli hanno amputato la gamba ferita.
 (Giovanni Verga, I Malavoglia)

-amputàre : to amputate
+amputare : to amputate

 am|pu||re : (accento grave)

-Indicative mood (Indicativo) of the verb amputàre
+indicativo amputare.
+Indicative mood of the verb amputare

 Tempo semplice